Ongoing Assessment in Aged Care

 CPDTime.

-In order for aged care providers to adjust to these changes and ensure clients are receiving an appropriate level of care, regular re-assessment of their condition, needs and goals is essential.
+In order for aged care providers to adjust to these changes and ensure older people are receiving an appropriate level of care, regular re-assessment of their condition, needs and goals is essential.

 Initial Assessment

-The goal of assessment is to gain a multi-dimensional understanding of the client by exploring their medical, physiological, social and psychological functioning.
-By taking the time to thoroughly examine each aspect of the client’s life, you will be able to identify any issues, minimise risks and maximise their quality of life (Health.vic 2015).
+The goal of assessment is to gain a multi-dimensional understanding of the person by exploring their medical, physiological, social and psychological functioning.
+By taking the time to thoroughly examine each aspect of their life, you will be able to identify any issues, minimise risks and maximise their quality of life (Health.vic 2015).

-The Victorian Department of Health has developed a template for conducting a comprehensive assessment of older adults in health and aged care.
+The Victorian Department of Health has developed a template for conducting a comprehensive assessment of older people in health and aged care.
 This assessment includes:

 (Health.vic 2014)